 If these steps didn't work

-If you still can't find your username or think that your account was deleted, you can always Sign up for a new Microsoft account.
+If you still can't find your username or you think your account was deleted, you can always Sign up for a new Microsoft account.
 If your account was closed more than 60 days ago, you might even be able to get the same email address again.